troymessina/EnergyEnvironmentLab/experiments/07_mech_thermal_energy.md

 in which
 $$mc=\frac{5}{2}\frac{\text{(mass~of~piston)}~\times (9.8~{\rm m/s^2})~\times{\rm (height~of~cylinder~when~it~is~cold~with~no~weight)}}{\text{(temperature~of~the~cold~water~in~K)}}$$

-Then the efficiency is the useful work out divided by the thermal energy in.
+Then the efficiency is the useful work out divided by the thermal energy in Equation {eq}`eq:lab7:efficiency`.
 Use these formulas and the measurements you made to calculate the efficiency of the engine.

 ## Conclusion